russellmcdonell/pyDMNrules/README.md

 - 'Mismatches'(optional) - the list of mismatch reports, one for each 'DMNrulesTests' table output value that did not match the value returned from the decide() function - not present if all the data returned from the decide() function matched the values in the 'DMNrulesTest' table.

 # Note
-If an output should be the value of an input, then you can use the 'Variable' from the Glossary.
+If an output value should be the value of an input, then you can use the 'Variable' from the Glossary.
 However, if the output is a manuipulation of an input, then you will need to use the internal name for that variable, being the 'Business Concept' and the 'Attibute' concateneted with the period character.
 That is, 'Patient Age' is valid, but 'Patient Age + 5' is not.
 Instead you will need to use the syntax 'Patient.age + 5'

 # USAGE: